 Finance is responsible for more than managing the company metrics and reporting on performance.
 Your detailed analysis and business review influences strategies by revealing what drives your business and any indicators behind the trend should be the focal point.
 Whether the trend is up or down, your management team and business partners need to know where they stand and what requires course correction.

-Consider monthly variance analysis, where you measure past performance against the expectations set in the annual budget and highlight the percentage variance between the two. of actuals.
+Consider monthly variance analysis, where you measure past performance against the expectations set in the annual budget and highlight the percentage variance between the actuals.
 Presenting the variance total and percentage is a must, to make a true impact on the business, you need to examine variances at a detailed level and provide necessary context to inform decision makers.

 If the last time you heard of or did a SWOT analysis was back in college, this one's for you.
 Finance professionals that analyze performance and metrics conduct some portion of SWOT analysis.
 However, conducting a thorough SWOT analysis provides a framework so that you have a repeatable and well-understood methodology that everyone can work from.

 Having that structure in place will reduce the burden accompanying some analytical processes and lead to greater efficiency, so capacity is saved for high-value analysis rather than repetitive tasks or additional communication efforts due to confusion.

 A SWOT analysis is not meant to be another finance-specific exercise.
 It should be cross-functional, where budget owners examine their past results, how those results track against forecasts and dive deep into the details of strategies and results.
 If your business isn’t already performing some myriad of SWOT analysis, pitch the idea during your next meeting with your CFO, or executive team.